-Currently, there are very limited human studies done on Lion's mane and neurogenesis.
-However, the available study on animals is strongly in favor of the brain regenerating actions of Lion's mane mushroom.
+Minimal human studies have been done on Lion's Mane and neurogenesis.
+However, the available information strongly favors the neuron-regenerating actions of Lion's mane mushroom powder.

-Studies have also found that Lion's mane mushrooms may exert a protective effect against the development of neurodegenerative diseases like Parkinson's after traumatic injuries to the head.
-More research is, however, needed to conclusively determine how Lion's mane helps human brains grow new cells.
+Studies have found that Lion's mane mushrooms may exert a protective effect against the development of neurodegenerative diseases like Parkinson's after traumatic injuries to the head.
+More research is, however, needed to conclusively determine how Lion's Mane helps human brains grow new cells.

 Have you used Lion's Mane to boost your brain health?
 What were the results?
 Let us know in the comments.

 - Neurotrophic properties of the Lion's mane medicinal mushroom, Hericium erinaceus (Higher Basidiomycetes) from Malaysia, (1)https://pubmed.ncbi.nlm.nih.gov/24266378/